Skip to content

 The validation process uses configuration files to understand how to process your data.
 Specifically, mapping.json files tell the validator how columns in your file map to fields in the database.

-• When is this needed?: You only need to worry about this if you are submitting a new type of file with a different structure or new columns that the system has not seen before.
+• When to create a new map?: You only need to worry about this if you are submitting a new type of file with a different structure or new columns that the system has not seen before.

-• What to do: If you have a file with a new structure, you must work with the developer team to create or update a mapping.json file.
+• What to do: If you have a file with a new structure, you must follow the mapping file creation guide to generate or update a mapping.json file.

-For existing, known file formats, these configurations will already be in place.
+For existing, known file formats, these configurations will already be in place in the fragment-validator/config directory.

 Step 3: Validate the Data with the Fragment Validator